|

 question" or perhaps, "Read the Deed," following the theme

+of the America Cup court proceedings.
 Before San Diego, we spent twelve days in Mission Bay.

 The anchoring rules only allow four days at anchor per